Agency Increases Leads by 21% and Reduces CPL by 21%

 Let’s continue with our law firm client as the example.
 Prior to CallRail, they were measuring leads through web forms and campaign call extensions.
-The firm knew that Google Ads (formally AdWords) campaigns were generating calls, but wasn’t aware of how many and where they came from.
+The firm knew that Google Ads (formerly AdWords) campaigns were generating calls, but wasn’t aware of how many and where they came from.
 Here is the approach we took:

 - Established an old baseline without call tracking.
 The number of leads and cost per lead (CPL) over 6 months before call tracking.

 - Implemented the following CallRail tracking methods: Dynamic Number Insertion to measure the calls from Google Ads campaigns and Campaign Level Call Tracking to consolidate all offline campaigns into one interface.

 - Established an old baseline with call tracking.
 The number of leads and CPL over 6 months after call tracking implementation.